-CONCLUSION: Ultrasound offers a number of benefits for airway imaging: it is safe, portable, and readily available, and it produces static and dynamic pictures that are useful for a variety of clinical reasons in airway management.
+Conclusion: Ultrasound offers many benefits for airway imaging: it is safe, portable, and readily available, and it produces static and dynamic pictures that are useful for a variety of clinical reasons in airway management.

-RECOMMENDITION: There is a need to include upper airway US education and training of workers responsible for perioperative airway management, given the expanding body of data in various clinical applications.
+Recommendation: There is a need to include upper airway US education and training of workers responsible for perioperative airway management, given the expanding body of data in various clinical applications.
 POCUS of the airway should also be utilized as a non-invasive first-line airway evaluation.